 The Occupational Safety and Health Administration (OSHA) has specific workplace lighting standards.
-These standards are designed to protect workers from the potential hazards of poor lighting, including eye strain, fatigue, and accidents.
+These standards protect workers from the potential hazards of poor lighting, including eye strain, fatigue, and accidents.

-OSHA's standards for lighting are based on the recommendations of the Illuminating Engineering Society of North America (IESNA).
-The IESNA is a professional organization that develops standards for lighting design and installation.
+OSHA's standards for lighting are based on the recommendations of the Illuminating Engineering Society of North America (IESNA), a professional organization that develops standards for lighting design and installation.

 Lighting Requirements Per OSHA

 There are specific OSHA requirements for lighting in different types of workplaces.
-For example, the agency has different standards for general office lighting, factory lighting, and mining lighting.
+For example, the standards for general office lighting, factory lighting, and mining lighting are different.

-In general, OSHA requires employers to maintain a certain level of illumination in all work areas.
-This level is known as the minimum light intensity, and it is measured in foot-candles.
+OSHA requires employers to maintain a certain illumination level in all work areas.
+This level is known as the minimum light intensity measured in foot-candles.
 Foot-candles are a unit of measurement that indicates the amount of light falling on a given surface.
+In this part, we will show you these concepts one by one.

-While foot-candles are not as common as they once were, they are still used in some industries.
-The modern unit of measure for light intensity is Lux.
-Lux is a metric unit of measurement that is equal to one lumen per square meter.
-It is a more accurate way to measure light intensity and is the standard unit of measure used in the lighting industry.
+Though foot-candles are not used frequently now, they are still used in some industries.
+The modern unit of measure for light intensity is Lux, a metric unit of measurement equal to one lumen per square meter.
+It is a more accurate way to measure light intensity and the standard unit of measure used in the lighting industry.

 OSHA requires a minimum of 30 foot-candles of light on work surfaces.